braden337/fresh-mac-setup/README.md

 # fresh-mac-setup
-After a clean install of Mac OS X, here are the things you should do =>
+After a clean install of Mac OS X, here are the things you should do :arrow_down:

 :cat2: